 Entrypoint is a seasoned product with a decades-long history.
-Entrypoint 90, the popular DOS-based forerunner of Windows Entrypoint and Entrypoint i4, was developed by DATALEX and released in 1991.
+Entrypoint 90, the popular DOS-based forerunner of Windows Entrypoint, was developed by DATALEX and released in 1991.
 The first version for Windows was released in 1994.

 Phoenix Software acquired DATALEX in 1996; three years later Phoenix released a 32-bit Windows version of Entrypoint.
 Entrypoint was enhanced to support SQL in 2004 and remote data entry in 2006.
 The 2007 release implemented a client-server design that communicates over TCP/IP and stores data in a relational database.
 2012 saw the release of a fourth-generation web-based version.